Search Easy Food Dehydrating

 NOTE: There has been a health-scare recently (late December of 2023) regarding a disease in Venison.
 Please heed any warnings prior to cooking and eating venison!

 When learning how to dehydrate meat properly, it is important to slice the meat thinly.
-This will help the meat dry evenly and prevent it from drying out too quickly.
+This helps the meat dry evenly and prevents it from drying out too quickly.
 It is also important to marinate the meat before dehydrating it when making jerky.
-Marinating adds flavor and helps keep the meat moist.
+Marinating adds flavor and helps keep the meat moist - no surprise there.

 Whichever method you choose, be sure to follow the instructions carefully to ensure that the meat is properly dehydrated.
 Yes, I know the sun cannot provide directions on dehydration... ;-)